blackberry/OpenNebula-Carina/README.md

 Introduction
 ------------

-The OpenNebula Environment Manager (oneenv) is a component to handle the deployment of interconnected multi-VM application services on top of the OpenNebula IaaS platform.
-It supports the automated creation and run-time scaling of multi-VM application environments.
+The Carina Environment Manager is a component to handle the deployment of interconnected multi-VM application services on top of the OpenNebula IaaS platform.
+It supports the automated creation and run-time scaling of multi-VM application environments according to policies.
 It leverages the OpenNebula contextualization framework to setup clusters of VMs in a master-slave configuration or a set of workers with an IP load-balancer in front.
 Policies can be defined to control how VMs are added or removed based on manual, time of day, or application load-based triggers.

 The system will ensure that an appropriate number of VMs are started even in the presence of hypervisor or data center failures to meet application